+There shall exist a central personnel file in the office of the Human Resources Director.
+Each Employee will be furnished with copies of all information as it is placed in the file.
 There shall also exist an Employee Discussion Record maintained by each Supervisor to document any important discussions held with the Employee.
 All entries shall be discussed with the Employee at the time the entry is made, and the Employee's comments shall be noted.
-Each Employee will also be furnished with copies of the discussion record with employee comments as it is placed in the Supervisor's file.
+Each Employee will also be furnished with copies of all information as it is placed in the Supervisor's file.